hashicorp/terraform/website/intro/use-cases.html.markdown

 more attractive to make "self-serve" infrastructure, allowing product teams to manage their own infrastructure using tooling provided by the central operations team.

-Using Terraform, the knowledge of how to build and scale a service can be codified in a configuration.
-Terraform configurations can be shared within an organization enabling customer teams to use the configuration as a black box and use Terraform as a tool to manage their services.
+You can use Terraform configuration to codify the knowledge of how to build and scale a service.
+You can then share these configurations throughout your organization, enabling customer teams to use Terraform to manage their services.

 ## Software Demos